DecisionsDev/odm-rpa-invoicing-sample/README.md

 From the Automation Anywhere Client, simply run `%AA_INSTALL%\Automation Anywhere\My Tasks\aa\Main with ODM.atmx`

-## A step further: decision governance
+## One step further: decision governance

 Once the RPA tasks are ready, and the decision bot invocation is functional, you may synchronize your Decision Service to [ODM Decision Center](https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.9.0/com.ibm.odm.dcenter/topics/odm_dcenter.html)